hacktick01/war-of-leaders/README.md

 **Gameplay:**

-1. **Turns:** Players take turns in the order decided.
+1. **Turns:** Players take turns in the order decided at the beginning of the game, moving clockwise around the table.
-2. **Action Declaration:** At the start of their turn, the player declares "Attack" or "Move".
-If no declaration is made, it defaults to "Move."
+2. **Action Declaration:** At the start of their turn, a player can declare either "Attack" or "Move".
+If no declaration is made, their turn defaults to a "Move" action.
 3. **Dice Roll 1:** The player rolls the first dice.
     * **Movement:**
         * The number rolled is multiplied by the Movement Factor.
-        * The player can move any single piece or a group led by a General/Captain this distance in any straight line direction (forward, backward, diagonal), as long as there are no curves.
+        * The player can move any single piece or a group led by a General/King or Captain this distance in any straight line direction (forward, backward, diagonal), as long as there are no curves.
-        * Partial movement is allowed, but any unused movement is lost.
+        * Pieces must move the full distance rolled or not move at all.
     * **Attack:**
         * Attacks can only be made on targets within the line of sight.
         * The attack range is the Movement Factor multiplied by 2 (or 3 for Tanks).
         * The player rolls the second dice.
+        * **Even Result:** Attack is successful.
+            * If a Captain is attacked, they are removed from the game and any pieces they were leading now move independently, requiring a separate dice roll for each piece's movement.
+            * If the King is attacked, that player is eliminated from the game.
-        * Even Result: Attack is successful.
-The player can remove ONE opponent's piece within the attack range.
+            * Otherwise, the player can remove ONE opponent's piece (other than a King or Captain) within the attack range.
-        * Odd Result: Attack fails.
+        * **Odd Result:** Attack fails.

 **Winning:**